 Business and Profitability

-While many big corporations have already implemented ERP solutions, small and mid-size organizations are still mulling over the implementation of full-fledged ERP system.
-The major deterrent is the risk of failure due to poor processes and inability of the management and employees to adapt the new system.
+While many big corporations have already implemented ERP solutions, small and mid-size organizations are still mulling over the implementation of a full-fledged ERP system.
+The major deterrent is the risk of business and profitability failure due to poor processes and the inability of the management and employees to adopt the new system.

 With increasing production capacity, the demand for raw materials obviously increases.
 But when there are multiple raw materials, micromanaging every type of raw material becomes a daunting task.
-Such business processes are often met by supply hiccups thus disrupting the production cycle.
-In addition to that, raw material market is becoming highly volatile with constant price fluctuations.
-To save cost, manufacturer must pick up the right amount of quantity from the market.
-Quality of raw material and in-process item is another significant matter concerning production managers which affect the final product quality.
+Such business and profitability processes are often met by supply hiccups thus disrupting the production cycle.
+In addition to that, the raw material market is becoming highly volatile with constant price fluctuations.
+To save cost, the manufacturer must pick up the right amount of quantity from the market.
+Quality of raw material and the in-process item is another significant matter concerning production managers which affects the final product quality.

-Increasing competition and the demand for high quality product has been keeping a check on revenue growth of companies.
-Changing technology and process improvement demands continuous investment from businesses which is making difficult for business owners to increase their top line.
-Moreover, suppliers are growing at a faster rate than the market resulting in shrinking market share.
+Increasing competition and the demand for the high-quality product has been keeping a check on revenue growth of companies.
+Changing technology and process improvement demands continuous investment from businesses which is making it difficult for business and profitability owners to increase their top line.
+Moreover, suppliers are growing at a faster rate than the market resulting in a shrinking market share.

-Increasing raw material cost is making it difficult to maintain profit margins.
-High quality processes demand purchase of new machinery, training of employees and hiring skilled labor.
-Moreover, small scale businesses do not have the advantage of economies of scale in contrast to large scale manufacturers.
+Increasing raw material costs is making it difficult to maintain profit margins.
+High-quality processes demand the purchase of new machinery, training of employees, and hiring skilled labor.
+Moreover, small-scale businesses do not have the advantage of economies of scale in contrast to large-scale manufacturers.
 All these issues are responsible for diminishing profit margins.

-R&D initiatives play an important role for achieving breakthroughs in technology and product.
+R&D initiatives play an important role in achieving breakthroughs in technology and product.
 Small scale businesses cannot afford to invest time or money in R&D activities as it starts affecting the cost of their end-product.
-Their best effort is focused towards curbing cost of existing processes and increase customer base to stay competitive.
+Their best effort is focused on curbing the cost of existing processes and increase the customer base to stay competitive.

 Customers today have a lot of choices to procure the product.
-They want a high quality product at competitive prices in a short notice.
-A small scale businessman is the first one to face the crunch in the times of economic crisis as customers have a better control over the market.
-Manufacturers need to anticipate customer demand and be the first one to bring the product to market.
+They want a high-quality product at competitive prices on short notice.
+A small-scale businessman is the first one to face the crunch in times of economic crisis as customers have better control over the market.
+Manufacturers need to anticipate customer demand and be the first ones to bring the product to market.